juan-instructor/comit-project-milestones/README.md

 The first milestone is to decide what you want to build and to "break ground" on your project.
 To complete this milestone you should complete the following:

 1. **_Decide_** what project to build.
-This is likely the most difficult step, so don't feel to much pressure to stick to you first idea.
+This is likely the most difficult step, so don't feel too much pressure to stick to your first idea.

 > [!TIP]
 > Talk to TAs or your instructor if your are unsure.